 Which order picking method is best?

 You’re probably wondering which method is best for you.
-Unfortunately, there isn’t a single best order picking method; it differs for each company.
+Unfortunately, there isn’t a single best method; the ideal order picking process can differ for each company.

 The method you choose depends on how big your warehouse is, how much inventory you have, how many order pickers you have, how many orders you get each day, and how many items are in each order (picks per order).
 However, from this list, you should be able to choose the method that is right for your company to ensure maximum efficiency and success.

-Many picking methods can be combined with automation technologies, such as collaborative mobile robots, to improve order picking accuracy and efficiency.
-Check out our webinar, Optimize Fulfillment with Collaborative Robotic Picking, to learn more about how you can optimize your order picking and fulfillment operations with collaborative mobile robots.
+Many picking methods can be combined with automation technologies, such as autonomous mobile robots, to improve order picking accuracy and efficiency.
+We can also discuss the solution that’s right for you.
+Contact us today.